 Action Steps Desired Target Date Creation of a Blue Ribbon Committee to provide direction for improvements.
 May 2016 2.
 Installation of sidewalk on west side of Rte.
 21 between South Rd. & Washington St. August 2016 3.
 Blue Ribbon Report presented to Village Board.
 October 2016 4.
 Incorporation of updated pedestrian plan into the Comprehensive Land Use Plan.
-April 2017 Inclusion of proposed pedestrian/cycling facilities into capital Improvement Plan.
+April 2017 5.
+Inclusion of proposed pedestrian/cycling facilities into capital Improvement Plan.
 December 2017

-STATUS as of: Fee SRUARY 2021 INITIATI /E #3.2: Provide solutions for improved pedestrian & bicyclist movement.
-0% 10% 20% 30% 40% 50% 60% 70% 80% 90% 100% Status Action Step Description of Action Step Status ~ #1 The Blue Ribbon Committee met for one year to develop a plan to improve walkability.
-The final report was presented in July 2017 and can be seen at: www.gurnee.il.us/BRC. ✓ #2 Work on the IL 21 sidewalk gap was completed in November 2016. ~ #3 The BRC presented final recommendations to the Board on July 24, 2017.
+INITIATIVE #3.2: Provide solutions for improved pedestrian & picyclist movement.

+Status Action Step Description of Acach Step Status ✓ #1 The Blue Ribbon Committee met for one year to develop a plan to improve walkability.
+The final report was presented in July 2017 and can be seen at www.gurnee.il.us/BRC . √ #2 Work on the IL 21 sidewalk gap was completed in November 2016. ✓ #3 The BRC presented final recommendations to the Board on July 24, 2017.
 The presentation included ranking of proposed mobility improvements.
 In three tiers.
-The report has been made available on the Village's website and is being shared with surrounding governmental partners. ~ #4 Camiros Ltd. was awarded the Comprehensive Land Use Plan (Comp Plan) contract in May 2018.
+The report has been made available on the Village's website and is being shared with surrounding governmental partners. √ #4 Camiros Ltd. was awarded the Comprehensive Land Use Plan (Comp Plan) contract in May 2018.
 Camiros was provided a copy of the BRC findings and recommendations and has incorporated them into the Comp Plan.
 The second draft of the Comp Plan is currently being reviewed by staff.
-Following that it will be scheduled before the Planning & Zoning Board for feedback. #5
+Following that it will be scheduled before the Planning & Zoning Board for feedback. ✓ #5 With the BRC Final Report issued, staff has a roadmap to follow as it relates to mobility improvements.
+The Report will allow staff to more effectively allocate resources in future budget years.
+The FY20 Capital Improvement Plan continued to include over \$100,000 for pedestrian improvements which help fund the sidewalk extension along Hunt Club between Wildflower and Wentworth.
+With the County's upcoming improvement to the intersection of Washington Street and Hunt Club Road, the County has agreed to work collaboratively with the Village to install the paths we desire to improve walkability in that area.
+This is likely targeted closer in the FY21/22.
+Additionally, the FY21 Capital Plan will continue to provide for walkability in connection with the recommendations of the Blue Ribbon Committee.